thalperi/nodebit/docs/technical/development-guide.md

 ### Testing
 - Use the activity logging system for all debugging
-- Check workspace admin interface for real-time feedback
+- Check workspace distributed dashboard for real-time feedback
 - Test node functionality through Node-RED flows

 ## 📁 Project Structure